 Elections are run every term, on Thursday of 5th or 6th week.
 It is a secret ballot and all members may vote.
 Referendums may be called, the results of which are binding.

 The composition of the Committee, when and how they get elected: Nominations must reach the RO one week before election.
-Current Committee members might not be allowed to stand.
+Current Committee members might not be allowed to stand, unless they resign effective on the end of that term.
 Nominations can be re-opened and the names of the candidates, their proposers and seconders will be publicised.

 Hustings happen on the Sunday before elections, everybody standing has to attend.
 Candidates give a small speech and then answer questions from the floor.
 All questions have to be addressed to all candidates, the RO may not accept questions that apply to one candidate only.